hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 * `5` enables the frequently use Harten Lax Leer-Contact (HLLC) scheme {cite:p}`toro2009a`, and
 * `6` enables the Weighted Average Flux (WAF) {cite:p}`ata2012` scheme where parallelism is currently not implemented.

 All finite volume schemes are explicit and potentially subjected to instability.
-For this reason, a desired {term}`CFL` condition and a variable timestep should be defined through:
+For this reason, a desired {term}`CFL` condition and a variable timestep can be defined through:

 ```fortran
 DESIRED COURANT NUMBER : 0.9
 VARIABLE TIME-STEP : YES / default is NO
 ```

 The variable timestep will cause irregular listing outputs, while the graphic output frequency stems from the above-defined `TIME STEP`.
+Note that **this tutorial uses VARIABLE TIME-STEP : NO** to avoid eternal model runs.

 The **FINITE VOLUME SCHEME TIME ORDER** keyword defines the second order time scheme, which is by default set to *Euler explicit* (`1`).
 Setting the time scheme order to `2` makes Telemac2d using the Newmark scheme where an integration coefficient may be used to change the integration parameter (`NEWMARK TIME INTEGRATION COEFFICIENT : 1` corresponds to *Euler explicit*).
 To implement these options in the steering file, use the following settings: